panoptes/POCS/pocs/utils/google/README.md

-# PANOPTES Google Network
+# Enabling Access to Project PANOPTES Cloud Services

-PANOPTES uses various google technologies in order to effectively create a network of automated observatories.
-This includes basic image storage on google servers (called storage _buckets_) as well as CloudSQL databases and other technologies.
+PANOPTES uses various Google Cloud technologies in order to effectively create a network of automated observatories.
+This includes basic image storage on Google servers (called storage _buckets_) as well as CloudSQL databases and other technologies.

 ## Prerequisites

-To use the google network it is required that a few google software tools be installed.
+To use the Google network it is required that a few Google software tools be installed.
 Detailed [instructions for Ubuntu](https://cloud.google.com/sdk/docs/downloads-apt-get) are provided.

 > Todo: Add into the install script